 Drink lots of water.

 It doesn’t matter what type of IBS you have, you need to keep properly hydrated.
 Buy bottled water and drink lots of it!
 This is particularly true when flying.
+If you happen to travel through the USA, you may also consider taking an IV in Riverside, which will help to hydrate your body in a short period of time.

 Do a lot of research on local food.